antitoxic/tweaks/recording-gif-screencasts/README.md

 rm -R ~/tmp/xrectsel
 ```

-Make custom keyboard shortcut for capturing region of the screen ( You can make this on Uubntu via the "Keyboard" app).
+Make custom keyboard shortcut for capturing region of the screen ( You can make this on Ubuntu via the "Keyboard" app).
 The the command that you'll assign for the shortcut would be:

 ```bash
 bash /home/<<your-username>>/scripts/byzanz-record-region